nthieme/AJC_work/vote_delays.md

 ![](vote_delays_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

 Having seen this, we should return to something we noted in the previous
-chart: the terrible performance of Fulton County.
-Fulton did so much worse than just about every county in the state that it’s worth asking whether Fulton’s underperformace could be driving the high-level racial disparities we noted.
+chart: the performance of Fulton County.
+Fulton had such a large percentage of late closing precincts that it’s worth asking whether Fulton’s underperformace could be driving the high-level racial disparities we noted.

 We can check that in two ways.
-One by removing Fulton County and reproducing the scatterplot we just looked
+One is by removing Fulton County and reproducing the scatterplot we just looked
 at: